NatFletch/Epic-Gamer/README.md

 # Epic-Gamer

 This is a discord bot I stopped working on.
 Feel free to fork it and use it just be sure to give credit to me if you choose to.

-For the most part it should work fine, there are only database issues because I made it specifically for my computer.
+**PLEASE NOTE:** This bot was discontinued at an unfinished state back in 2020-2021.
+I went back and either removed some very unfinished commands or fixed their bugs.
+Not every bug is guaranteed to be fixed.
+If you come across a bug though, feel free to make a pull request!
+This was one of my very first projects I've made in Python and in programming in general so expect there to be weird and strange code that may not make sense or code that has never been refactored before.

 ## Features
 All the custom features with this bot are located in `/extensions/`